Cornelius2121/cgp-cnn-PyTorch/README.md

 * Pytorch 1.10.0
 * CUDA Version 10.2

+The Python package requirements can be installed with the command:
+`pip install -r requirements.txt`

 # Designing Convolutional Neural Network Architectures Based on Cartegian Genetic Programming

 This repository contains the code for the following paper: